mdumke/onboarding/README.md

 git clone git@github.com:mdumke/onboarding.git
 ```
 Here and in the following, I will write out the commands you need in order to run git from the terminal.
 If you're using a GUI-version of git, you can do the same things, and it will probably be even easier, but since the interfaces differ quite a lot, I don't know how to describe what exactly you have to do, so you'll have to play around with your git-tool a bit.
+If you're looking for more information on git, I suggest you give [gitimmersion](http://gitimmersion.com/) a try.
+It's a nice tutorial on how to work with git.

 ### 2. Install NodeJS